 To see remains of the first Spanish mission in Belize, take Chial Road (off Western Highway mile 75) to Negroman and the overgrown site of Tipu.
 At the end of the road at Black Rock River, a leisurely 40 minute hike past interesting black slate formations and 800 foot cliffs ends up at Vaca Falls.
 Spelunking expeditions combine history and adventure for healthy hikers with professional guides and the right equipment.
 Che Chem Ha Cave (Chumpiate Cave), in the Vaca Plateau area, houses one of the largest caches of intact pots in the ancient Maya world.
 Go on horseback to discover more pots, tools, and burial sites at nearby Flour Camp Cave (U’chen Tzub).
 The nearby Waterhole Cavern (Actun Chapat), harbors rare bats.

 The Cayo District is where you will find the highest concentration of expats outside of the Corozal and Ambergris Caye areas.
-Cayo has a lower cost of living compared to the pricey island life of Ambergris Caye by far.
-And many more open spaces suitable for farming, constructing a dream retirement home and access by road to all areas of Belize including the fabulous Peten and Livingston departments of neighboring Guatemala.
+Cayo has a lower cost of living compared to the pricey island life of Ambergris Caye Belize.
+And many more open spaces suitable for farming, constructing a dream retirement home and access by road to all areas of Belize including the Peten and Livingston departments of neighboring Guatemala with its fabulous Rio Dulce at Livingston.
 The district lends itself to many activities you cannot find on an island – golf and horseback riding for example.